Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 1. Addresses.
 We don't have real, private key based addresses yet.
 2. Rewards.
 Mining blocks is absolutely not profitable!
 3. UTXO set.
 Getting balance requires scanning the whole blockchain, which can take very long time when there are many and many blocks.
 Also, it can take a lot of time if we want to validate later transactions.
 UTXO set is intended to solve these problem and make operations with transactions fast.
 4. Mempool.
 This is where transactions are stored before being packed in a block.
-In our current implementation blocks contain only one transaction, and this is quite inefficient.
+In our current implementation a block contains only one transaction, and this is quite inefficient.

 Links: